-Accused of contributing to the decline of the press and allowing disinformation to proliferate, the search engine "Google has embarked on a vast overhaul of its 'News' with artificial intelligence" (BBC news, May 2018).
-As a continuation of its Google News Initiative (GNI) program launched in 2016, the web giant has set up, for the media, a search engine specialized in verification, Fact Check Explorer, but also Claim Review (jointly with Bing) to label verification articles to promote them, and Google Advanced Search.
-Google also has a specific program dedicated to AI, Google AI Impact Challenge, consisting of a call for projects to support the implementation of artificial intelligence techniques to actively fight disinformation around the world.
-Africa Check is one of the winners of the 2019 edition.
-The program is coordinated by Full Fact and is supported by a grant of US\$2 million over a three-year period.
+Accused of contributing to the decline of the press and allowing disinformation to proliferate, the search engine "Google has embarked on a vast overhaul of its 'News' with artificial intelligence" (BBC news, May 2018).14 As a continuation of its Google News Initiative (GNI) program launched in 2016, the web giant has set up, for the media, a search engine specialized in verification, Fact Check Explorer15, but also Claim Review16 (jointly with Bing) to label verification articles to promote them, and Google Advanced Search.
+Google also has a specific program dedicated to AI, Google AI Impact Challenge, consisting of a call for projects to support the implementation of artificial intelligence techniques.
+Africa Check is one of the